5121f/open-media-tracker/README.md

 Keep track of where you left off while watching TV shows or listening to audio books.

+## Dependencies

+On unix systems you need `cosmic-icon-theme` package.

 ## Building

 Open Media Tracker written in Rust so you need